harshpandit11/EmpMgmtSystem_TheCompleteApp/README.md

 I think the following limitations is causing the problem.
 This limitation is also mentioned by Jetbrains for their dotcover tool which we are using now.

+The original code files have not been changed between the builds.
+Same functions are on same lines and functions end on same lines.
+Only the conditional compilation and macro expansions have changed the code as ctc sees it.
+.
+In the participating builds the code has been instrumented in the same way.
+Also at ctcpost time the XML reports are obtained with same “coverage view”.